SystemsApproach/private5g/software/gnb.rst

    can be installed as the default gateway, but doing so requires that your server also be configured to forward IP packets on to the Internet.

+.. admonition:: Troubleshooting Hint

+  For the SERCOMM gNB, if you elect to enable GPS, then ``Setting > Sync_Settings > Sync_Mode`` should be set to ``TIME``.
+With GPS and PTP disabled, ``Setting > Sync_Settings > Sync_Mode`` should be set to ``FREE_RUNNING``.

+.. admonition:: Troubleshooting Hint

+  For the SERCOMM gNB, we recommend the following when the gNB's addresses is acquired via DHCP, assuming that address is unlikely to change.
+When configuring the WAN (via the LAN), start with DHCP enabled.
+Note the IP address the gNB has been assigned, and then after disconnecting from the LAN, connect to the GUI via this address.
+You will be on the same L2 subnet as the Aether server, which you should be able to ping using the gNB’s diagnostic tool.
+  The default gateway DHCP returns does not know how to route data packets to the UPF.
+To fix this, modify the WAN settings to use a static IP, with the DHCP-provided IP used as the gNB's static address.
+Then set the default gateway to the IP address of your Aether server.

 Run Diagnostics
 ~~~~~~~~~~~~~~~~~